grimme-lab/xtb-python/docs/installation.rst

 .. code-block:: none

-   meson setup build --prefix=$PWD --libdir=xtb --default-library=shared
+   meson setup build --prefix=$PWD --default-library=shared
    ninja -C build install

 This step will create the CFFI extension ``_libxtb`` and place it in the ``xtb`` directory.